 The MDA program team works to support organization's recruiting efforts in real-time.
 While some organiztions may wish to promote opportunities for students in the fall term the most significant recruiting period for positions with start dates from May 1st forward occurs between January-April with organizations posting opportunities, students applying, organizations interviewing selected candidates, and formal offers being extended to students throughout the months of February, March and April.

 Employment opportunities (start dates of May 1st forward)

 |Applications for posted positions typically due||January - March|

 |Students begin their experiential learning term||From May 1 onward|

 |Identification of learning outcomes and professional development for students||Within the first month of the experiential learning term|

 |Mid-term evaluation of learning outcomes||At the end of 8 weeks (approx. 250 hrs)|

 |End-of-term evaluation of learning outcomes||End of experiential learning term (approx. 500 hrs)|

 |Review of student final report||August|

-*Please note: Employers are encouraged to submit summer work term postings by January 31 at the latest in order to gain access to the greatest number of applicants.
+*Please note: Employers are encouraged to submit employment opportunities with start dates of May 1st or later postings by January 31 at the latest in order to gain access to the greatest number of applicants.